 If you have an original key, a coded message will be responded back to the engine’s control unit.
 Once the messages have been authenticated, the car will start.
 With all this high-tech advancement, chip key replacements have become more complex for automotive locksmiths.

-Transponder keys don’t actually have a battery: it works by a chip that is embedded into the transponder and is then powered by the radio signals sent from the car.
-The radio signals that are being transmitted are of low strength, so they will only activate the chip when you have the key near the car or when it is put inside the ignition.
+Transponder keys don’t actually have a battery: it works by a chip that is embedded into the transponder; then powered by the radio signals sent from the car.
+The radio signals that are being transmitted are of low strength; so they will only activate the chip when you have the key near the car or when it is put inside the ignition.

 Do I Need To Get A Replacement From A Locksmith?

-Due to this type of car key replacement being more difficult to create and program, they can become a costly task.
-Once the key has been cut, it will need to be programmed by Locksmith Framingham.
+Due to this type of car key replacement being more difficult to create and program; they can become a costly task.
+Once the key has been cut, it will need to be programmed by mobile car Locksmith Framingham.
 You need not worry about the increased cost to cut and program as this is a high level of security that is protecting your car from being stolen.

 Benefits Of Having A Transponder Key